SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted-v2.md

 > [!IMPORTANT]<br>
 > **For a smoother experience during the hands-on lab, it's important to thoroughly review both the instructions and the accompanying notes.
 This will help you navigate through the tasks with ease and confidence.**

-This hands-on-lab will guide you in envisioning and creating intelligent systems that integrate foundation models, resulting in improved productivity and hyper-personalized product experiences.
+This hands-on-lab will guide you to create intelligent systems with Microsoft's Copilot stack, leveraging Generative AI and RAG patterns for enhanced productivity and personalized experiences.

 ## Happy Learning!!